ietf-tools/bibxml-service/docs/rfp-requirements.rst

    xml2rfc-style paths are supported.
-Requested path is used to construct a query against Relaton bibliographic item JSON, and obtained item is returned serialized in XML.
+Requested path is used to construct a query against Relaton bibliographic item JSON, and obtained item is returned serialized in :term:`BibXML format`.

    A manual map to a document identifier, if present, overrides automatic resolution.